kaarthis/Projects/prd/observability/0005-managed-mesh-observability-control-plane-mvp.md

 - **Unified metrics collection**: Both Mesh control plane (MCP) and data plane (ztunnel, CNI) metrics collected and available in the same Azure Monitor workspace via Managed Prometheus
 - **AKS-aligned experience**: Customers configure observability using the same Azure Monitor Managed Prometheus integration pattern familiar to AKS users via configmaps
-- **Standard Prometheus format**: All metrics exposed in standard Prometheus format, compatible with Azure Monitor and BYO Prometheus collectors
+- **Standard Prometheus format**: All metrics exposed in standard Prometheus format, compatible with Azure Monitor and BYO Prometheus collectors.
+(BYO Prometheus collectors are out of scope for this PRD and will be addressed in a separate workstream)

 **Out of scope for public preview**:
 - Portal UI for control plane-specific metrics